 - Embarrassing Tattoo: Subverted.
 Sure, Adray is proud and loves Clair so much, but we know for sure how she would react if she saw herself as a chibi version surrounded by roses on her father's back, no less.

 - Energy Ball: At long range he shoots energy balls that only damage MP.

 - Grandpa, What Massive Hotness You Have: Purely for his ability to pull off a Walking Shirtless Scene at fifty-eight.

-- I Want Grandkids: He is very dedicated to trying to marry his daughter, Clair, off.
-Noticeable especially in both his solo ending and his ending with Fayt.
-Clair won't have any of it.
+- I Want Grandkids: He's bound and determined to marry his daughter (Clair) off.
+Seen in both his solo ending and his ending with Fayt.
+Clair puts her foot down both times.